 Let’s take a look at the number of calories burned playing squash at different time intervals:

-After 30 minutes of squash
+Calorie Burn after 30 minutes of Squash

 A 30 minute game of squash has the potential to burn off 422 calories for the player weighing in the region of 155 lbs.
 The calorie burn will increase with the weight of the player.
 If you weigh close to 185 lbs, the calorie burn is 490 calories.
 A 205 lbs player has the potential to burn 550 calories.

-After 60 minutes of squash
+Calorie Burn after 60 minutes of squash

 For a player weighing 150 lbs that completes a fast-paced squash session for 60 minutes, there is the potential to drop nearly 850 calories.
 If you weigh slightly more at 185 lbs, you will likely burn closer to 985 calories.